DeathGumi/Food-Truck-Finder/README.md

 Things to do for members
 add or fix delete button
 for star rating can make it so star rating can update without setting a comment

+# Nov 2nd

+- [x] Fixed some issues
+    - OpenStreetMap's Nominatim service - > autocalculate long lat
+    - removed issues where when professor would test that he would look for edge cases